CloudyDory/cudaica_win/README.md

 3. Intel Math Kernel Library

-   Note: Intel has changed many .dll files in the new OneAPI starting from year 2021, but CUDAICA_Win does not support these changes now, you have to rename serval .dll file to make it work.
+   Note: Intel has changed many .dll files in the new OneAPI base toolkit starting from year 2021, but CUDAICA_Win does not support these changes now, you have to rename several .dll files to make it work.

    CUDAICA_Win is fully compatitable with the old Intel Parallel Studio XE or Intel Math Kernel Library 2020.
 Only the MKL part in Intel Parallel Studio XE is needed.